jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-01.md

 of the Act and pursuant to the exercise of such other powers as may be necessary or incidental to attain the objectives of the Act.
-These Rules shall govern the relation and responsibilities of Electric Power Industry Participants and governmental authorities, including but not limited to: the DOE, NPC, NEA, ERC, and PSALM.
+These Rules shall govern the relation and responsibilities of Electric Power Industry Participants and governmental authorities, including but not limited to: the DOE, NAPOCOR, NEA, ERC, and PSALM.

 RULE 2.
 DECLARATION OF POLICY